 Just when you think the Neverbeast will be part of the fairy family, he has to go back into hibernation and will be asleep for a thousand years.
 The fairies have to say thank you and goodbye to their new friend.
 They lay him to rest in a soft bed with a cool breeze to keep him comfortable, then watch as he drifts off to sleep.

 Saying goodbye to a loved one, one last time, is an incredibly powerful way of bringing out your audiences emotional response.
-We’ve all lost somebody we love, and the dream that you might see the once more to tell them you love them and say goodbye is moving and devastating.
+We’ve all lost somebody we love.
+The dream that you might see the once more to tell them you love them and say goodbye is moving and devastating.
 If you’ve seen the TV series Angel (SPOILERS), Wesley’s relationship with Fred reaches this hearbreaking and moving conclusion when Illyria presents as Fred to him in his last moments so he can finally say goodbye to the woman he loves.

 This is a concept more suited to urban fantasy or fantasy, because it can be done with magic or something supernatural.
 So if this appeals to you then these are the genres I’d recommend writing in.
 Allowing your characters to have that moment together, to express their emotional truth, and still have to go through the process of being torn apart forever all over again.
 It’s agony and it’s painful and it’s absolutely beautiful.